amandajuhl95/AssignmentTwo-Test/README.md

 <i>Identify the types of testing you would perform on a computer mouse, to make sure that it is of the highest quality.</i>

-#### Unit Testing
-- This is dont to test that all parts of the computer mouse individually works as expected.

 #### Functionality Testing
 - This is done to test every click function that the computer mouse has.